Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. Arrive by train

-The train journey from Exeter to Bodmin Parkway station is one of the UK’s finest.
+Our Bodmin car-free adventures begin with a train journey from Exeter to Bodmin Parkway station, that is one of the UK’s finest.
 Running beside a wide, wild estuary and then along the coast, there are miles of fabulous views.
 Where motorists are snarled up round Exeter Services, train passengers can relax with a picnic and enjoy seaside vibe.
 The railway also crosses several viaducts, bridging valleys in the rolling Cornish countryside.

 - Look out for wading birds on the low tide sands, interesting red rock formations along the Dawlish coast and for the pretty River Tiddy near St Germans.